s204431/mlops-CAPTCHA/README.md

 ![Example CAPTCH.](reports/figures/2_10067.png)

 For now the data was loaded manually, using less than one gigabyte, but we will later implement the downloading process in the [data.py](src/captcha/data.py) and save the data using version control.
+We plan to start by randomly sampling 10.000 images at the start of developing.
+We will then consider training on the entire dataset later on.

 ## Model